Vector bundles of non-negative curvature over cohomogeneity one manifolds: K-theory

 \subsection{Surjectivity in genuine versus Borel equivariant K-theory}

-There is a canonical, well-studied natural and degree-preserving transformation \(\gamma_G\colon \K_G^*(X)\to \K^*(X_G)\).
-We will observe in the proof of \Cref{u-surjective-versus-u-borel-surjective} that it is compatible with the two forgetful transformations \(u\) and \(u^\borel\) in the sense that the following square commutes:
+There is a canonical, well-studied, natural and degree-preserving transformation \(\gamma_G\colon \K_G^*(X)\to \K^*(X_G)\): it sends the class of a \(G\)-vector bundle \(F\) over \(X\) to the class of the vector bundle \((F \times \E G)/G\) over \(X_G = (X\times \E G)/G\).
+We will observe in the proof of \Cref{u-surjective-versus-u-borel-surjective} that this transformation is compatible with the two forgetful transformations \(u\) and \(u^\borel\) in the sense that the following square commutes:

 The subscript \(1\) of \(\gamma_1\) here indicates the trivial group; \(\gamma_1\) is the identity.
 For non-trivial \(G\), the transformation \(\gamma_G\) is \emph{not} generally an isomorphism.
 The Atiyah--Segal Completion Theorem asserts that, for any compact Lie group \(G\) and any finite \(G\)-CW complex \(X\), the map \(\gamma_G\) can be identified with the completion of \(\K_G^*(X)\) at the rank zero ideal \(\I_G := \ker(\rank\colon \R(G)\to \zz)\), i.e.\ at the kernel of the rank homomorphism.\footnote{ We refer to the homomorphism \(\R(G)\to \zz\) that sends a representation to its dimension as the ``rank homomorphism'' since we view a \(G\)-representation as a \(G\)-vector bundle over a point, and the dimension of the former coincides with the rank of the latter. } Explicitly, writing \(\I_G^n\) to denote the \(n^\text{th}\) power of the ideal \(\I_G\), \(\gamma_G\) induces an isomorphism as follows: